Juhani

 from the business benefits' point of view.

-When considering quality assurance
+When considering QA,

 the needs and expectations of the interested parties should be taken into account.

-In many businesses the following is typical: - Consumers: They expect good
+- Consumers: They expect good

-service performance and low price; they are not interested in formal QA issues. -
+service performance and low price; they are not interested in formal QA issues.

 Business-to-business customers: They expect confidence relating to company-dedicated